 - Good Running Evil: Satan is shown to cause suffering for Job only with God's explicit permission.
 God is keeping Satan on a leash, so-to-speak.

 - Heal the Cutie: Job was a good, righteous man with much wealth and a large family.
 When the Adversary/Satan argues to God that Job is only good because of his circumstances, God permits him to take away all Job has, and later to afflict his health.
 In his harsh circumstances and despair, Job curses his own birth but refuses to renounce God.
 In the end, God restores Job's fortunes.

 - Heaven's Devils: The Book of Job is the Trope Maker, where ha-satan ("The Accuser") is a member of God's divine council.
 When God points out Job as a righteous and virtuous man who has never turned away from Him, Satan claims that Job is a loyal servant of God because he has everything he could possibly want, and if he lost all of that, he would curse God and turn away from him.
 God agrees that Satan may put his claim to the test.

 - Hope Sprouts Eternal: In Chapter 14, Job compares the life of a man to that of a tree, that, unlike a man who will die and just go to his grave, a tree when it is cut down will again sprout up and regrow itself.

 - In Mysterious Ways: In the end you see Job humiliate himself before God.
 It was all to teach him humility and dependence on Him.

-- Kaiju: The Behemoth (a huge, dinosaur-like creature) and leviathan (a giant sea serpent) are ur examples of Kaijus.
+- Kaiju: The Behemoth (an immense land beast even bigger than an elephant) and leviathan (a giant sea serpent) are ur examples of Kaijus.